kareemf/photo-stack-playbook/README.md

 ...or do it manually

 !!!
+Note
-Gotcha: Keep Immich read-only on /photos/originals to avoid metadata clashes
+  Potential Gotcha: Keep Immich read-only on /photos/originals to avoid metadata clashes

 ### Persistent Mount of NAS on Mac